jazzypants1989/astro-docs-template/README.md

 This allows for a classic recognizable layout with an overall table of contents on the left side, and a table of contents for just what's on each page on the right side-- with no extra work on your part!
 Just write the markdown files and put them in folders and the template will do the rest.

+Most recently, I added very basic search functionality and automatic OG cards for each docs page.
+Next up, theme selection and perhaps a CLI for setting up the Tailwind config.

 ## How to Use This Template

 1.)
 Download or clone the repo into the folder of your choice.